Contains affiliate links. All opinions are honest, as always.

 2. Sift in the icing sugar and cocoa and mix until smooth.

-Cut the cake in half and see if the marbling worked – mine’s pretty good, amazingly!
+Cut the cake in half and see if the marbling worked.
+Don’t worry if it didn’t, it will still taste as good.

 Sandwich the two parts together, cut side down, with some icing.
 Cut part of one end off to make a rounded bottom, then stick these left overs at the other end to bulk out the snout.

-TIP: Construct it on the plate you want to present it on, I forgot and used a chopping board for this one, but here’s my second attempt, on a strong paper plate.
-You can also see that this shape didn’t work as well so I’ve had to trim more, and add more in different places.
+TIP: Construct it on the plate you want to present it on, I forgot and used a chopping board for this one.

 The Finished Chocolate Hedgehog Cake

-So the big question is, did the birthday girl like it?
+So the big question is, did the birthday girls like it?
 Judge for yourself!

 Have you ever made an 80s birthday cake for your kids?
 It’s great fun.
 Check out my tutorial for a cute Little Mermaid Ariel Cake here!
 Or how about this impressive Rainbow Unicorn Cake here?